xtuc/webassemblyjs/docs/usage.md

 - `wasmdump FILENAME`: decodes a WASM binary and dumps its content
 - `wasmast FILENAME`: prints the AST of the WASM binary.
 - `wasmrun FILENAME [ENTRYPOINT]`: runs the WASM binary (uses the start section by default as entrypoint).
+- `wasm2wast FILENAME`: prints the binary as WAST.